Klassikcat/project-NEXTLab-CNN-EfficientNet/readme.md

 <img src="./image/aug.png">

-use these augmentations taking the possible road situations into account.
+- use these augmentations taking the possible road situations into account.
+- Drop the class with less than 30 pieces of data in order to avoid data leakage
+- randomly pick 300 data. if the class has less than 30 data, proceed Data Augmentation for equal distribution of data

 ## Model Structure
 <img src="./image/model.png"></a>